PyCQA/redbaron/docs/nodes_reference.rst

 DottedAsNameNode
 ================

-A node representing a argument to the import node.
+A node representing an argument to the import node.

 .. ipython:: python